Today I wanted to do a deep dive into the Docker Volumes.

 As volumes are already allowing us to keep the application data out of the application and give us the ability to backup/restore the data.

-Though, it is also a process of defining how this volume should behave when it is outside the executing state, i.e. backing up, moving, restoring and all sorts of operations for safekeeping.
+Though, it is also a process of defining how this volume should behave outside the executing state, i.e., backing up, moving, restoring, and all sorts of operations for safekeeping.

 In such cases, volume drives come into play where you can choose the nature of volume to be like